magomimmo/modern-cljs/doc/tutorial-03.md

 ## Add lein-ring plugin to our project.clj

+> NOTE 1: `modern-cljs` has been tested with **lein version
+> 2.0.0-preview10**.
+On January 10th 2013 lein reached version
+> **2.0.0-RC1**.
+Due to lein-ring 0.7.5 depending from leinjacker
+> version 0.2.0, lein 2.0.0-RC1 does not work.
+If you still want to
+> use RC1 version of lein, you need to update modern-cljs dependencies
+> with **lein-ring 0.8.0-SNAPSHOT** which includes **leinjacker
+> 0.4.1** as updated dependency.
+If, instead, you prefer to stay with
+> **lein-ring 0.7.5** you neeed to downgrade to version
+> 2.0.0-preview10 of lein by running the following command at terminal
+> prompt: `$ lein upgrade "2.0.0-preview10"`

 We already saw how `lein-cljsbuild` plugin helped us in managing the build, the configuration and the running of CLJS code.
 In a similar way, we're going to use [lein-ring][3] plugin to manage and automate common